A tourist's guide to regularity structures and singular stochastic PDEs: Renormalization structures

 \ssk

 \textit{\textsf{(b)}} Let $F=\mcI_p$.
 By \eqref{eq relation delta and K},

-Since we have a similar identity for $F=X^n\star$, we obtain that ${}^k{\sf M}$ is admissible. } \end{Dem}
+Since we have a similar identity for $F=X^n\star$, we obtain that ${}^k{\sf M}$ is admissible. \end{Dem}

 We end this section by showing that the definition of compatible renormalization and regularity structures takes then a simple form under the following additional mild assumption.
-It essentially says that multiplication by a polynomial is not the source of renormalization problems and it is only the integrand of an integral that needs to be renormalized.
+It essentially says that multiplications by a polynomial and integrations are not the sources of renormalization problems.

 \ssk

 \begin{assumC} The algebra morphism $\delta^+:T^+\to U^-\otimes T^+$, is determined by the identities

 \end{assumC}